Alternative - use subtree

 directory using Git.

-We recommend the following folder structure, that be generated with ScopeFoundry.tools.
+We recommend the following folder structure, which can be generated with ScopeFoundry.tools.

 ├── your_project_folder/